GRINGOLOCO7/AI_BotAssistent_Personality/README.md

 <br>

 ## Introduction
 This repository contains code for a chatbot implemented using the CrewAI library.
+The goal is to create an automatic electic car salesman.
 The chatbot, named Bob, is designed to assist users with a sense of humor and engage in witty conversations.

 <br>

 ## Scope
-The scope of this project is to provide a simple yet effective example of utilizing CrewAI library to create a chatbot with specific personality traits.
+The scope of this project is to provide a simple yet effective example of utilizing CrewAI library to create a chatbot with specific personality traits, that semplify the user experience when buyng a car and increase the Company revenue with higher connectivity with people arrownd the country.

 <br>

 ## Functionality
 The chatbot, Bob, is capable of:
-- Answering user questions
+- Answering user questions based on database given
-- Helping with tasks
+- Helping with finding best car for the user from the company database
 - Engaging in conversations with a sense of humor
 - Making fun and adding curiosity to the interaction
+- Increasing revenue by contacting and answering many questions

 Bob's personality traits, including his humor style, preferred topics, and response length, are defined within the code.